rust-lang/book/nostarch/chapter05.md

 ### Methods with More Arguments

-Let's practice some more with methods by implementing a second method on our `Rectangle` struct.
-This time, we'd like for an instance of `Rectangle` to take another instance of `Rectangle` and return `true` if the second rectangle could fit completely within `self` and `false` if it would not.
+Let’s practice some more with methods by implementing a second method on our `Rectangle` struct.
+This time, we’d like for an instance of `Rectangle` to take another instance of `Rectangle` and return `true` if the second rectangle could fit completely within `self` and `false` if it would not.
 That is, if we run this code: